akhercha/task-supervisor/README.md

 [![Crates.io](https://img.shields.io/crates/v/supervisor.svg)](https://crates.io/crates/task-supervisor)
 [![Docs.rs](https://docs.rs/supervisor/badge.svg)](https://docs.rs/task-supervisor)

-The `task-supervisor` crate is a Rust library for managing and monitoring asynchronous tasks within the Tokio runtime.
-It ensures tasks remain operational by tracking their health via heartbeats and restarting them if they fail or become unresponsive.
+The `task-supervisor` crate is a library for managing and monitoring asynchronous tasks within the Tokio runtime.
+It ensures tasks remain operational by tracking their health and restarting them if they fail or become unresponsive.

-It is really smol and simple for now.

 ## Installation